bareos/bareos/docs/manuals/source/DeveloperGuide/developerFAQ.rst

 The selected devices are the ones used in our tests.

-In case of missing devices or other incoherences, a reboot of the machine can solve most of your issues.
+A machine reboot can solve most of issues like missing devices or other incoherences.

-In case you update your kernel and kernel headers, you will have to rebuild and reinstall mhvtl, otherwise mhvtl will not work properly and bareos would not build.
+For **any update** of kernel and kernel headers, you will have to rebuild and reinstall mhvtl, otherwise mhvtl kernel module loading will fail, :command:`mhvtl` will not work properly and bareos will not build.

-In certain rare cases, after an mhvtl update (pulling new changes and building), certain tape names change and cause tests to fail.
-You should keep an eye on those.
-If such a thing happens, you can check :file:`/etc/mhvtl/device.conf` and modify the device names when necessary.
+:command:`mhvtl` updates in certain rare cases can change tape names causing tests to fail.
+In that case, check :file:`/etc/mhvtl/device.conf` and modify the device names accordingly.